vaselba/fitnessapp/README.md

 - **Personal Profile**: Set up your age, weight, height, and fitness goals for a personalized experience.
 - **Progress Tracking**: Log your workouts and see your improvements over time.
 - **Dark Mode**: Switch between light and dark themes for comfortable viewing anytime.
+- **Chat Customization**: Personalize your chat experience with font, chat bubble style, and background color options.
 - **Secure Login**: Sign in with your email and keep your data safe with Firebase authentication.
 - **Multi-Platform**: Use Fitnessa on web, Android, iOS, Windows, Mac, and Linux.
 - **Modern Design**: Clean, responsive interface that works great on any device.